r-owen/base_loom_server/docs/weaving.md

 ## Pattern Display

-The pattern is displayed as a picture that shows woven fabric below and potential future fabric above.
+The pattern is displayed as a picture that shows woven fabric below, and potential future fabric, somewhat grayed out, above.
-(This is the opposite of the usual US drawdown).
+(This is the opposite of the usual US drawdown direction.)

+In addition, a very faint echo of the pattern is shown below pick number 0.
+This may give you a better overview of the pattern as you start to weave.

-Note that the display is a bit naive, in that it shows all threads as the same thickness and does not display multi-layer patterns (such as doubleweave) correctly.
+Note that the display is naive; it shows all threads as the same thickness, and does not display multi-layer patterns, such as doubleweave, correctly.

 ## Weave Direction